royprigat/novus/README.md

 ## Novus
 A Chrome extension that enhances bookmarks management.
 <br>
+Features:
+- Bookmarks displayed with associated icons.
+- Fully responsive and draggable bookmarks grid [IN PROGRESS]
+- Add, update and remove bookmarks [IN PROGRESS]
-Beautiful and calming background images are provided by unsplash.com.
+- Beautiful and calming background images are provided by unsplash.com.
+A new image every day.
+- Gmail notifications for unread e-mails.
+- Current date and weather.
 <br>
 <br>
 <img src='./screenshot.png'/>